noisebridge/flask-noiselist/README.rst

 This is the second installment of our tour of web frameworks.
 This will be a simple TODO list.

+Again, this tutorial is probably not suited to Windows users.
+Please pair with a friend if you are working in a windows environment.
+Sorry!

 Up and Running
 --------------